castaway/dbix-class-book/chapters/06-Components-and-extending.md

 each update or delete operation individually on the Row objects, and thus call any code you have added in your Result Class.

-We looked at making our own ResultSets in [Chapter 5](chapter_05-data-set-manipulation-and-resultset-extension).
+We looked at making our own ResultSets in [](chapter_05-data-set-manipulation-and-resultset-extension).

 ### register_column